If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 Hockey is so deeply intertwined with Canada’s cultural identity that it’s arguably as much of a national religion as a national pastime.

-Playing out of downtown’s Rogers Arena, the NHL’s Vancouver Canucks are currently in the midst of celebrating their 50th anniversary.
+Playing out of downtown’s Rogers Arena, the NHL’s Vancouver Canucks have just celebrated their 50th anniversary.
 While their play has resulted in more broken hearts and hockey riots than championships, Vancouverites still can’t get enough.

 Related: Best Things to Do in Vancouver in Winter